 Thermal anomalies are abnormal temperature patterns that can occur in solar panels, causing a decrease in their efficiency and output.
 Various factors, such as dust, debris buildup, and equipment malfunction, can cause these anomalies.

 Another common cause of thermal anomalies is shadowing, which can occur when nearby trees or buildings cast shadows on the solar panels.
 Shadowing reduces the amount of sunlight that reaches the panels, decreasing their efficiency and output.
 Through thermal imaging, you can detect thermal anomalies in solar panels.
 Once an anomaly has been detected, the cause can be identified, and appropriate action can be taken to solve the issue.

-In 2022 we discovered 1,112,904 modules affected by various anomalies that significantly impacted the output.
+In 2022, we discovered 1,112,904 modules affected by various anomalies significantly impacting the output.

 The Top 3 Anomalies

 1. (MULT) HOTSPOTS – 602,980 MODULES

 Hot Spots indicate a defect at the cell level, in which one or several cells have a higher temperature than the neighboring ones.

 Overheated cells acting as a resistor will dissipate the energy generated by the other cells.
 Such cells will have an impact on the production of the entire string of that PV module.